ADHD Guide

 You’ve searched “ADHD Google Sheets templates” because something isn’t working.
 Maybe you downloaded a free planner that looked great on someone’s Instagram but felt like homework the second you opened it.
 Maybe you tried Notion, then Todoist, then went back to sticky notes, and now you’re wondering if the problem is you.

-What Makes a Google Sheets Template ADHD-Friendly
+What Makes a Tool Actually ADHD-Friendly

-The Templates That Actually Cover Your Bases
+The System That Actually Covers Your Bases

 Stop Searching, Start Using